saurabh1088/notes/iOS/wwdc/wwdc25/WebKit.md

 ## Local Resources and Custom URL Schemes

 - URLSchemeHandler protocol allows loading content bundled in the app or from local files.
-- Custom schemes (e.g., `lakes`) can be handled by implementing URLSchemeHandler and registering it with WebPage configuration.
+- Custom schemes can be handled by implementing URLSchemeHandler and registering it with WebPage configuration.
+    - Schemes are the first part of the URL that define how the resource should be accessed
+        - http
+        - https
+        - ftp
+        - mailto
+        - file
+        - tel
 - Enables pre-populating apps with bundled HTML/CSS assets.